ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 `threshold_fields` need to be exactly two, either category or binary.
 `probabilities` need to be exactly two, aligned with `threshold_fields`.
 `model_names` has to be exactly one.
-The plot shows the 3d surfaces displayed by `confidence_thresholding_2thresholds_3d` that have thresholds on the conficence of the predictions of the two `threshold_fields` as x and y axes and either the data coverage percentage or the accuracy as z axis.
+The plot shows the 3d surfaces displayed by `confidence_thresholding_2thresholds_3d` that have thresholds on the confidence of the predictions of the two `threshold_fields` as x and y axes and either the data coverage percentage or the accuracy as z axis.

 ![Confidence_Thresholding two thresholds 3D](images/confidence_thresholding_2thresholds_3d.png "Confidence_Thresholding two thresholds 3D")